rackerlabs/support-how-to/content/cloud-servers/expand-and-shrink-volumes-with-disk-management.md

 ### Access Disk Management

-1. Log onto the server connected to the disk of the volume to be expanded.
+1. Log in to the server connected to the disk of the volume you want to expand.

 2. Click **Start > Run**.

 3. Enter **diskmgmt.msc** in the box and click **OK** or use Windows search to search for **Disk Management**.

-### Expand a Volume
+### Expand a volume

 **Note:** The additional disk space must be adjacent to the volume you want to expand.